Argent Review 2026

 MetaMask is a traditional wallet controlled by a seed phrase.
 Lose the phrase, lose your funds forever.
 Argent uses smart contracts with social recovery - trusted guardians can help you regain access.
 Argent is mobile-only while MetaMask has browser extensions.
 Both connect to dApps, but Argent has native L2 support built in.

 Starknet uses STRK or ETH for gas, and fees are dramatically lower than Ethereum mainnet.
-In my testing, a typical token swap costs between $0.005 and $0.02.
-You can also use Argent on zkSync Era with similar savings.
-The wallet shows you the estimated fee before you confirm any transaction.
+A typical token swap costs between $0.005 and $0.02.
+Argent on zkSync Era delivers similar savings.
+The wallet shows the estimated fee before any transaction is confirmed.

 Yes.
 Argent has one-tap integrations with major protocols like Aave, Lido, and Yearn on Ethereum.
 On Starknet, you can access native protocols through the built-in browser.
 The wallet also supports WalletConnect for connecting to any compatible dApp.